moov-io/watchman/research/opensanctions-pairs/RESULTS.md

 ## 10. Screening recommendation

-Use **Jaro-Winkler + embed-hybrid (`qwen3-embedding:0.6b`, cross-script only), `minMatch=0.80`.**
+Use **Jaro-Winkler + embed-hybrid (`qwen3-embedding:0.6b`, cross-script only), `minMatch=0.80`.** Optional `TFIDF_ENABLED` on top of that: about 4,400 more true subject matches and 3,400 more false positives.
+Cross-script recall stays ~0.91 either way.

-It is the only config that closes transliteration without flooding review: subjects precision 0.946, recall 0.815, F1 0.876, cross-script recall 0.905.
+Hybrid without TF-IDF: subjects precision 0.946, recall 0.815, cross-script recall 0.905.

 If missing a designated party is worse than extra review, drop hybrid to **0.59** (subjects prec 0.876, rec 0.942).
 If embeddings are unavailable, use **Jaro-Winkler at 0.59** (prec 0.945, rec 0.920), not 0.80.